serverless-components/aws-lambda/README.md

 stage: dev                       # (optional) serverless dashboard stage. default is dev.

 inputs:
-  src: ./src                     # (optional) path to the source folder. default is a hello world function.
+  src: ./src                     # (optional) path to the source folder, relative to the cwd. default is a hello world function.
   name: my-lambda                # (optional) the name of lambda function. default is an auto-generated name based on the instance name and stage above.
-  handler: index.handler         # (optional) lambda handler. default is handler.handler.
+  handler: index.handler         # (optional) lambda handler relative to the src input above. default is handler.handler.
   memory: 512                    # (optional) lambda memory size.
   timeout: 10                    # (optional) lambda timeout.
   description: My Lambda.        # (optional) lambda description.